makehumancommunity/makehuman-static-website/content/_index.md

 This is the new homepage for [MakeHuman]({{< relref "MakeHuman" >}}) and [MPFB]({{< relref "MPFB" >}}).
 As not everything has been ported, some things can only be found via [the old site](http://www.makehumancommunity.org/).

+## 2025-03-19: Fourth part of tutorial on MPFB materials

+Another part of the tutorial series on materials is now available.
+This one explains eye materials.

+{{< youtube -pIzZ0Cj_QU >}}

 ## 2025-03-19: Third part of tutorial on MPFB materials

 The next part on materials is now available, explaining skin materials.